Hiring the right talent, and doing it at scale, is a challenge in and of itself.

 2. Leverage data and analytics to optimize your hiring pipeline

-For example, if you noticed during your last mass hiring that it took your team too long to review candidates or fill roles, your recruiting data can help you find ways to optimize and improve.
+For example, if you noticed during your last mass-hiring period that it took you too long to review candidates or fill roles, your data can help you find ways to optimize and improve.

 Here are a few data points you can consider monitoring using your recruiting data: